krylosov-aa/context-async-sqlalchemy/README.md

 ## How to use

-The repository includes na example integration with FastAPI, which describes numerous workflows.
+The repository includes an example integration with FastAPI, which describes numerous workflows.
 [FastAPI example](https://github.com/krylosov-aa/context-async-sqlalchemy/tree/main/exmaples/fastapi_example/routes)